Skip to content

 Core Concepts

-1. Recipes are Assets.
+1. Recipes are assets.

-2. Adapters are Plugs.
+2. Adapters are plugs.

-3. Steps are Uniform.
+3. Interactions are projections.

 1. Principle: Recipes are Assets